Chicken Teriyaki Stir Fry Recipe

 For the most tender chicken, cut it into even cubes, coat with cornstarch, and avoid overcooking.
 An instant-read thermometer should read 165°F when it’s done.
 Since it is cut into cubes, it won’t take too long to cook!

-Easy Chicken Teriyaki Stir Fry (Better-Than-Takeout!)
+Easy Chicken Teriyaki Stir Fry Recipe

 Ingredients